Hentai Kamen (film): Plot

 Kyosuke is the son of a fallen cop and a dominatrix.
 Although tall and strong, he has little self-confidence or fighting skills.
-One day, a twist of fate leads him to a hostage situation involving the new transfer student, Aiko Himeno.
+A twist of fate leads him to a hostage situation involving the new transfer student, Aiko Himeno.
 During Kyosuke's infiltration to try to help save the hostages, he learns by chance that wearing women's used underwear on his face awakens the dormant powers of his dominatrix mother and, combined with the influence of his policeman father's strong sense of justice, transforms him into a superhero - Hentai Kamen.

 Hentai Kamen becomes famous, with his heroics being covered by newspapers and TV.
 Kyosuke's relationship with Aiko also seems to be improving.
 However, Kyosuke battles with his new identity as despite his new abilities, he struggles to accept that he might actually be so perverted as to gain powers through wearing used women's panties.

 Kyosuke and Aiko arrive at their martial arts club to find all members defeated by the new transfer student, Tamao Ogane.
 Kyosuke eventually transforms into Hentai Kamen, fighting and defeating Tamao and his henchmen.
 Tamao is rich and powerful, pooling his resources, he summoned all sorts of oddities to face Kyosuke.

 The following day, Kyosuke attempted to apologize to Aiko, but she would not hear it.
 Kyosuke attempted to explain that he tried to get a teacher's help, but Aiko felt he did not help at all as only Hentai Kamen saved him.
 It was then the Goody Two-shoes Division appeared and began beating people for violating school codes.
 Goody Two-shoes Man was the leader of the group and none of the students could stop him.
 After taking Aiko to safety, Kyosuke became Hentai Kamen and fought Goody Two-shoes Man.
 Kyosuke was weakened when the division wrapped him in clothes, taking away his perverted powers and got him beaten.
 However, Hentai Kamen found pleasure in the beating and Goody Two-shoes man became unhinged and lost the fight to Kyosuke.
 This would only be the start in a series of unusual men all meant to bring down Hentai Kamen.

 Pleasant Man arrived to the school and attempted to weaken Hentai Kamen with his pleasantness.
 With the feelings of pleasantness taking over him, Kyosuke used his Perverted Dance and caused Pleasant Man to freak out and choked out his pleasantness.
 The next would be Manly Man (aka Moho Man), a homosexual villain that attempts to love Hentai Kamen, but Kyosuke managed to escape his grasp.
 Just as he escaped, he found Slenderly Fit Man and challenged his fitness.
 It only took a simple jab to the stomach and Slenderly Fit Man was defeated.
 With all four assassins defeated, Tamao is angered that nobody can defeat his enemy.
 However, one of his men noticed that Hentai Kamen often appears when Aiko is around and they plot a new trap for him.